 Thanks in part to the restoration work of the Sutton Center, the Bald Eagle was removed from the endangered and threatened species list on June 28, 2007!
 The Sutton Center’s successful Bald eagle recovery efforts are described below.

-Between 1984 and 1992 the Sutton Center raised and released 275 Southern Bald Eagles in the southeastern U.S. Bald Eagle eggs were removed from nests in Florida and transported to our captive breeding facility in Bartlesville, Oklahoma.
+Between 1984 and 1992 the Sutton Center raised and released 275 Southern Bald Eagles in the southeastern U.S. Bald Eagle eggs were removed from nests in Florida and transported to our captive rearing facility in Bartlesville, Oklahoma.

 Each year we conduct aerial and ground surveys in the vicinity of Oklahoma release sites to determine nest occupancy rates and productivity.
 Since 1990, the number of Bald Eagle nests in Oklahoma has increased almost annually to a record 55 nests in 2005 (see graph below).
 We believe these increases are a direct result of our restoration program, as adult eagles are now returning to breed in the areas where they were released.